Edge-dominating cycles, k-walks and Hamilton prisms in $2K_2$-free graphs: Proof of Theorem

-Let $v_1v_2\in E(G)$ such that neither $v_1$ nor $v_2$ is on $C$.
+It remains to consider the case of $v_i\neq u_2$ ($i=1,2$).
+As $u_1u_2$ and $v_1v_2$ cannot form a $2K_2$, and as we already considered the case of $u_2$ adjacent to a vertex not on $C$, we may assume that $v_2$ is adjacent to $u_1$.
+This gives us the already considered configuration, with $u_2$ replaced by $v_2$, from which we obtain a 5-cycle $\Omega(v_2)$.

+From now on we can assume $k\geq 5$.
 By $2K_2$-freeness, $v_1$ and $v_2$ are adjacent to at least two of $\{X,X',X''\}$, and thus to at least one of $\{X',X''\}$.
-Suppose, without loss of generality, that $v_1X'\in E(G)$; label the vertices in $C$ in the following way: $X'$ is labeled by $x_1$.
-The neighbour of $x_1$ on $C$ distinct from $X$ is labeled by $x_2$.
-The other vertices on $C$ are labeled successively, see Figure \ref{labelcycle}.
+Suppose, without loss of generality, that $v_1X'\in E(G)$; label the vertices in $C$ in the following way: $X'$ is labeled by $x_1$; the neighbour of $x_1$ on $C$ distinct from $X$ is labeled by $x_2$; the other vertices on $C$ are labeled successively, see Figure \ref{labelcycle}.

 Note that for $k\geq 5$ the operation used in the proof of the first part of Theorem \ref{addgen1} of replacing $C$ by $C'$ (enlarging $|V(C)|$ or reducing $t$) does not touch the edges $x_{k-1}x_k$ and $x_kx_1$.
 Thus the triangle-forming vertices $X''$, $X$ and $X'$ are always successive on $C$ in our process.
 Then they are on the edge-dominating cycle we obtain there.